DRC Advocacy Platform: Meeting the Moment & Growing the Movement

 - Ending the exclusion of disabled people from supports and services based on immigration status;

-- Advocating to end abusive practices in jails, juvenile halls, and detention centers, which disproportionately harm Black and Latino people with disabilities; and
+- Advocating to end abusive practices in jails, juvenile halls, and detention centers, which disproportionately harm Black and Latinx people with disabilities; and

-- Opposing dehumanizing hate speech and acts of violence against Black, Latino, Native American, Asian Pacific Islander, and LGBTQIA2S+ people with disabilities.
+- Opposing dehumanizing hate speech and acts of violence against Black, Latinx, Native American, Asian Pacific Islander, and LGBTQIA2S+ people with disabilities.